Mark Metz, County Attorney

 Victim Witness Coordinator

 Nancy Yates has served as a victim witness coordinator with the Carver County Attorney’s Office since 1997.
-Prior to joining the Carver County Attorney’s Office, Yates worked as a paralegal for one year in the areas of family practice, personal injury and child support.
+In 2019, Yates was promoted to the Division Manager.

-Yates works with all victims and witnesses in criminal and juvenile court for Carver County Attorney’s Office.
+Yates works with victims and witnesses in criminal and juvenile court for Carver County Attorney’s Office.
 Yates’ strength is working with vulnerable victims and she has great skill in coordinating all facets of the criminal justice system to support the victims and prosecutors during the pendency of the criminal case.
-Yates has taught on issues relating to crime victims or participated in training for the Minnesota County Attorney’s Association, Department of Corrections, Sexual Violence Center, Council on Crime and Justice and Hamline Law School.
+Yates has taught on issues relating to crime victim rights, victimization and multidisciplinary teams.

 Yates graduated from Gustavus Adolphus College in St. Peter, Minnesota with a Bachelor of Arts in Political Science in 1995.
 Thereafter, she graduated from the Minnesota Paralegal Institute with a Paralegal Certificate in 1996.
 Yates is also trained as a crisis counselor.